Centerton’s Coughlin commits $500,000 to Fort Smith’s U.S. Marshals Museum

 "It is such a privilege to have this historically significant museum located in Arkansas," Coughlin said in the release.
 "I am delighted to make this donation to the U.S. Marshals Museum in recognition of the oldest law enforcement agency in the country."

-Coughlin is the widow of Tom Coughlin, the former vice chairman of Walmart who died in 2016 at the age of 67.
+Coughlin is the widow of Tom Coughlin, the former vice chairman of Walmart who died in 2016 at age 67.